Universal few-body physics in a harmonic trap

 For completely symmetric wave functions, however, the 3-body interaction $V^{\left(3\right)}_{\textrm{cont}}$ does contribute.
 Such wave functions can occur for systems of three identical bosons or three distinguishable particles which both display the Efimov effect.
 In Fig.~\ref{fig:3spectrumBL0-1}, we show the spectrum for positive parity and $L=0$ as a function of the cutoff $N$.
-The 3-body interaction was adjusted such that the 3-body ground state has energy $E_0^{(3)}\equiv \epsilon^{\left(3\right)}\hbar\omega=-\hbar\omega$.
+As a typical example, the 3-body interaction was adjusted such that the 3-body ground state has energy $E_0^{(3)}\equiv \epsilon^{\left(3\right)}\hbar\omega=-\hbar\omega$.
+In principle, any value could be taken for $\epsilon^{(3)}$.
+However, the renormalization energies $\epsilon^{(3)}$ and $\epsilon^{(2)}$ should be well within the energy range given by the finite cutoff $N$ in order to avoid large errors from the finite cutoff.
 As shown by Werner and Castin \cite{werner}, there are two different types of states.
 On the one hand, there are states independent of $V^{\left(3\right)}$ (crosses).
 On the other hand, there are states which depend on $V^{\left(3\right)}$ (squares) and are called Efimov-like.
-These Efimov-like states are the analog of Efimov states in free space.
+These Efimov-like states are the analog of Efimov states in the trap.
 The exact results \cite{werner} are given at $N\rightarrow\infty$.
 The dashed line indicates the value of the cutoff $N$ at which $N\approx 5 E/(\hbar\omega)$.
 Again, for the higher excited states an extrapolation is required.
 For the non-Efimov-like states a linear extrapolation is appropriate.
 The Efimov-like states, however, show a curvature.
 In this case, a quadratic term has to be included in the extrapolation.
 Typical extrapolation errors for Efimov-like states are of order 2-3\% and less than 1\% for the other states.